Fi2zz/TypePicker/README.md

 1. Base on event
 2. Easy to set data date by date by using `data` event
-3. Support multi views and single views
+3. Support multi views,flat view and single view
 4. Disabled date can be selected as end date
-5. Single selection and double selection
+5. Multi selection
-6. Limitaion for two selected dates

 ## RUN DEMO